Women as imams: France

 In 2019, Eva Janadin, Anne-Sophie Monsinay and Kahina Bahloul became the first female imams to lead Muslim prayers in France.

+Germany

+Rabeya Müller (1957–2024) was a pioneer of Islam in Germany as one of the first female imams.
+She was a liberal Islamic theologian.

 India

 In 2018, Jamida Beevi, a woman from Malappuram district in Kerala became the first woman imam in the country to lead the Jumu'ah prayer and Qutuba (sermons) for women and men.

 Morocco

 Kathleen O'Connor noted in 2009 that a madrasa in Morocco had started training women as Islamic guides (mourchidats).
 Although, O'Conner's entry may refer to the training of women for pastoral roles as local preachers, not as prayer leaders.

 The Italian researcher Sara Borrillo studies the 2004 reform of Moroccan Ministry of Islamic Affairs that institutionalized official women preachers with the task to teach other women the "right" Islam in the mosques.
 The first official training for mourchidates was established in 2005 and each year since then 50 mourchidates are trained, together with 150 men preachers that could become imam.
 No woman in Morocco could become imam nor guide a mixed group in Friday prayer.
 Women can only lead other women in prayer in private spaces.